timvink/mkdocs-print-site-plugin/docs/options.md

 `cover_page_template`
 :   Default `""`.
 The path to a custom cover page template to use.
 See [Customizing the Cover Page](customization/cover_page.md) for more info.

+`add_print_site_banner`
+:   Default `true`.
+When enabled, a banner is added to the top of the print page, explaining to users the current page contains all site pages.

+`print_site_banner_template`
+:   Default `""`.
+The path to a custom print site banner template to use.
+See [Customizing the print site banner](customization/banner.md) for more info.

+`path_to_pdf`
+: Default is empty.
+Option to make it easier to add a link to the PDF version of the site on each page.
+See [Adding a PDF button](customization/pdf_button.md) for more info.

 `exclude`
 : Default is empty.
 Allows to specify a list of page source paths that should not be included in the print page.
 See [Do Not Print](customization/do_not_print.md#ignoring-an-entire-page) for more info.